Animations#

 Let’s look at another example: in the previous section we saw how to plot

 networks.
-There, we used a node property called opinion
+There, we used a node property called opinion to color the network nodes.

 We can now animate them, showing how this node property changes over time.